delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```

-When you build the project and run the above test page, nothing should happen.
 Now go back and change one of the elements `conditional` classes to be `conditional-true`.
 When you reload the page this time, the script tag should find a conditional element that meets our requirements and the `cui.load` process will request the helloWorld resources.

 For your reference, here is a complete of the [helloWorld-lazy.html test page](https://gist.github.com/JeffHerb/aa9d25c9b615093fb324).